 First off, let’s talk about what getting hungry really means.
 It DOES NOT mean starving yourself, underconsuming calories, or skipping meals.
 This can actually slow your metabolism and contribute to fat storage because your body perceives you are in a famine, so it needs to conserve resources.
 Don’t do that.

 Ghrelin, your “hunger hormone,” sees your stomach is empty and triggers appetite increase.
 You may feel your stomach growling and begin to think about food.
 This is the normal hunger response that happens prior to a mealtime.
 You should feel hungry in the morning after you wake up (or within the hour), about 4-5 hours after breakfast, then about 4-5 hours after lunch.
 Eat when you’re moderately hungry but not absolutely starving.
 Don’t eat if you’re not hungry!

 When you’re hungry and your stomach is empty, your body produces the hormone ghrelin to tell you it’s time to eat.
 If you ride the hunger out a bit, you can reap some great benefits: Ghrelin can boost growth hormone naturally and even improve learning and memory (source), but ghrelin decreases immediately upon eating.
-I think the best way to do this is to stop eating after dinner (let’s say, no later than 7 or 8pm), then work out first thing in the AM in a fasted state (also boosts growth hormone on an empty stomach, win-win) and eat breakfast afterwards, say around 9am.
+I think the best way to do this is to stop eating after dinner (let’s say, no later than 7 or 8pm), then work out first thing in the AM in a fasted state (also boosts growth hormone on an empty stomach, win-win) and eat breakfast afterwards, say around 9 or 10am.
 Don’t do this if you’re hypoglycemic.

 2 Hunger promotes better digestion.
 When you feel your stomach rumble between meals, it’s a sign that your migrating motor complex is sending peristaltic waves through your small intestine to help sweep bacteria down toward your large intestine where they belong.
 If you never allow your stomach to empty by snacking or grazing too frequently, you won’t reap this benefit, putting you at risk for SIBO, a bacterial overgrowth of the small intestine that causes painful bloating, gas, belching, constipation, and/or diarrhea.
 So that rumbling you feel between meals is a good thing: it’s your digestive tract working properly to ensure bacteria stay in the right areas and prevent indigestion.
+Between meal snacking retards this process.
 Empty stomach between meals = better digestion.

 3 Hunger before meals improves blood sugar regulation and insulin sensitivity that aids in weight regulation.
 Many of us eat when we’re not hungry because tasty convenience foods are ubiquitous.
 My clients often mention having trouble staying away from candy bowls and snack areas filled with chips, sodas, and high carbohydrate refined snacks that jack blood sugar and insulin levels.
 These foods are engineered to make us feel good by hitting the salt, fat, and sugar sensors we are biologically hard wired to crave for survival.

 Primal and ancestral lifestyle expert Mark Sisson says, I find it plausible that feeling the sensation of hunger—true hunger, as arises after a hard workout with very little in your stomach—is worth experiencing on a semi-regular basis.
 It’s a feeling humans are “meant” to feel, as our ancestral environments often dictated we go without food despite desiring (and even “needing”) it.
 WHEN is also a valuable tactic.
 To eat when hunger ensues naturally is to honor your physiology.
 If anything is a valid and accurate indicator of your body’s immediate nutritional requirements, it’s your subconscious instincts and urges. (source)